 A rectal flush can be uncomfortable and cause anxiety for children and their parents.
 There are many things which can be done during the flush to make it more comfortable.
 They include: warming the flush solution, slowing down the infusion rate, and changing the type of stimulant used.
 If a child is successful on rectal enemas, the medical team may recommend a surgery called a Malone where the flush is able to be given through the belly button instead of the bottom.

 Management of fecal incontinence is individualized and there is no exact formula for a child’s specific regimen.
 Several modifications may need to be made over the course of a child’s program including adding, changing, or adjusting dosages of medications.
 It’s important for parents to remember patience, as it will take time for their child to adjust to this new program and for their team to find the right combination of medications.
 Some hospitals have a dedicated bowel management program week to help children find what will work for them.
-To learn more about Nationwide Children’s Hospital’s bowel management program through the Center for Colorectal and Pelvic Reconstruction, click here, call 614-722-4086 to talk with our team or learn more from these informative videos.
+Learn more about Nationwide Children’s Hospital’s bowel management program through the Center for Colorectal and Pelvic Reconstruction (CCPR), or call (614) 887-7970 to talk with our team.